Living With Crohns Disease

 Always having to think about the next time you’ll use a bathroom (and where to find that bathroom) is a nuisance, and then having to deal with the noises and smells that result is enough to make even the most outgoing person into a quivering coward.

-I do my best to talk plainly and openly about living with Crohns disease on this website.
+I do my best to talk plainly and openly on this website about what it’s like to have Crohns disease.
 My goal is to write about everything that I know from the hours upon hours of extensive research that I’ve done, as well as to share my own personal experiences and stories.

 There’s plenty of stuff to look through, so go for it.